 # include <dos.h>

-We will include the entire necessary library in our program to build a stopwatch in C++ to avoid any type of error.
+We will integrate the complete essential library into our program for constructing a stopwatch in C++ to prevent any potential errors.

 textbackground( BLUE );